FrankYeah/front-end-front-enter/page1/part2/README.md

 <p>

-*  Ugly code is acceptable at the first time, just remember to impove everytime.
+*  Ugly code is acceptable at the first time, just remember to impove it everytime.
 *  Do not use any **module** or **package** in the whole class, e.g. jQuery、bootStrap. only HTML、CSS、JavaScript is acceptable.
-*  When you are design effect, you can use transition or animation on your own, do not use **package** as well.
+*  When you design effect, you can use transition or animation on your own, do not use **package** as well.

 </p>